feathery-org/slate/source/index.html.md

 Parameter | Type | Description
 --------- | --------- | -----------
-id | String | The ID of the text element to edit from the original step text | String | The new text to display asset | Optional String | The name of the text asset to inherit from.
+id | String | The ID of the text element to edit.
+If `template_step_id` is specified, it must be from that step. text | String | The new text to display asset | Optional String | The name of the text asset to inherit from.
 This asset must belong to the template form's theme.